 - America’s role in the world (past and present)

 Students will have weekly homework assignments, which will reinforce and expand upon the classroom discussions.
 Regular assignments may include watching a video online, reading an article, or completing worksheets.
 Some examples of assignments include the following: playing a simulation game about the tasks of the president, writing an essay about the life of a founding father, comparing viewpoints about US foreign policy before WWII, evaluating media sources and their coverage of current events, and contrasting the platforms of various political parties.
 There is an estimated 3-4 hours of work per week outside of the live class.
 Every class is recorded and I post the recording for viewing after each class.
 Therefore, students can catch up if they happen to miss the live session.
 There is one quiz and assignment to be completed after the final live class session.

-This course serves as a prerequisite for my AP US Government and Politics course.
+This course can be used to satisfy the prerequisite for my AP US Government and Politics course.

 Who should enroll?